Fox Wars: Prior to the Fox Wars

-The Fox Indians were living in eastern Wisconsin at the time of their first contacts with the French around 1670.
-The Fox unsuccessfully sought to establish themselves as middlemen between the French and the Sioux, one of their two traditional enemies, the other being the Ojibwas (Chippewas) in northern Wisconsin.
+The Meskwaki were living in eastern Wisconsin at the time of their first contacts with the French around 1670.
+The Meskwaki unsuccessfully sought to establish themselves as middlemen between the French and the Sioux, one of their two traditional enemies, the other being the Ojibwe in northern Wisconsin.

-Not only were the Fox unsuccessful, but prior to 1701, many wars between aboriginal people, which also included the French, against the Iroquois were ravaging the aboriginal lands of the Pays d'en Haut.
-The Iroquoian wars brought fear and urgency for the French to attempt to save what was left of their trade alliances.
+Not only were the Meskwaki unsuccessful, but prior to 1701, many wars between indigenous people, which also included the French, against the Iroquois were ravaging the indigenous lands under the Pays d'en Haut.
+The Beaver Wars brought fear and urgency for the French to attempt to save what was left of their trade alliances.
 Their alliances were in jeopardy, and also, in 1697 the western posts were closed as a result of the termination by Louis XIV of the fur trade west of Montreal.
 Historian Richard White illustrates central Wisconsin at the end of the seventeenth century as "a vast refugee center, its situation constantly changing, nations socializing, cooperating, feuding, fighting, constantly adjusting their strategies to shift in French trading policy, which was always the dominant reality."
-Thus, when the Peace Conference of 1701 finally took place in Montreal, the French were quick to establish a French protectorate in the Great Lakes region.
+Thus, when the Peace Conference of 1701 finally took place in Montreal, the French were quick to establish a protectorate in the Great Lakes region.
 Nevertheless, the question still remained as to how they would facilitate trade with their southern partners, when their main trading posts had been closed.
 From this point on, the Great Lakes region was going to be even more unstable.